KelsyT/KelsyT.github.io/Foothill Roots Email.md

 **Answering your questions**

 I've attached the resume like you've asked.
-I can work full-time, and the soonest I can start is January 27th.
+For availability, I can work full-time, and the soonest I can start is January 27th.
 I'm not sure which days I will be available, as I'm waiting for my wife's new schedule to be determined.
 Also, I plan on enrolling into college for the fall semester of 2025 and will need to reduce my hours at that point.

+I'm available for a working interview any day after 3pm, or weekends at your convenience.

 **My questions**